-On 1 February 2018, the minimum benefits payable for almost all medical devices listed on the Prostheses List were reduced.
-The agreement will continue to reduce prostheses benefits by $1.1 billion over four years.
-Importantly, the savings will be passed on in full to you, the consumer, which will help lower your premiums and improve your hospital coverage.
+On 1 February 2018, the minimum price payable for almost all medical devices listed on the Prostheses List were reduced for insurers.
+The agreement will continue to reduce prostheses prices by $1.1 billion over four years.
+Importantly, the savings will be passed onto all PHI customers, not just prosthesis patients and this will help lower your premiums and improve your hospital coverage.

-Similarly, the agreement plans to increase the frequency of listing on the Prostheses List from two to three times per year.
-This will give customers faster access to technologies and increase the value of PHI for patients.
+Similarly, the agreement has increased the frequency of listing on the Prostheses List from two to three times per year.
+This gives customers faster access to technologies and increases the value of PHI for patients.

-The changes will also include a $30 million med-tech and biotech grants program, available for small to medium-sized enterprises and researchers.
-It will support the development of new and innovative device technologies, clinical trials and associated registries, researcher exchanges and workforce development.
+The changes also include a $30 million med-tech and biotech grants program, available for small to medium-sized enterprises and researchers.
+It supports the development of new and innovative device technologies, clinical trials and associated registries, researcher exchanges and workforce development.

 What could be the impact of these changes?